HackBulgaria/Core-Ruby-1/TasksForCourseApply/3-Taylor.md

 In mathematics, a [Taylor series] is a representation of a function as an infinite sum of terms that are calculated from the values of the function's derivatives at a single point.
-It is common practice to approximate a function by using a finite number of terms of its Taylor series.
+It is common practice to approximate a function by using a finite number of terms of its [Taylor series].

-The [Taylor series] are interesting, because you can use them to approximate your common trigonometric functions.
-We want you to calculate Sine and Cosine using their respective [Taylor series].
+In particular, you can easily calculate common trigonometric functions.
+And that's want we want you to do.

+Calculate [Sine] and [Cosine] using their respective [Taylor series].
 You can find them [here].

-The interface for the Sine function should be `sine(x, precision)`, where precision is the upper limit of `n`.
+The interface for the [Sine] function should be `sine(x, precision)`, where precision is the upper limit of `n`.

-The interface for the Cosine function should be `cosine(x, precision)`, where precision is the upper limit of `n`.
+The interface for the [Cosine] function should be `cosine(x, precision)`, where precision is the upper limit of `n`.

 The higher the `precision` is, the better the approximation.